 In relation to subjective terms as used above (“inadequately packed”, “inherent vice”, “excessively worn”, etc.) it is understood that the customer allows and releases Company to define and interpret these terms as reasonably and commonly acceptable in Company’s industry and as applied against common and previous occurrences in the normal course of packing and shipping.

 (b) The Company will not transport currency, specie, precious stones, jewelry, or negotiable documents at any time.
 In the event that the Company is made to transport such items without the Company’s knowledge or consent, the Company shall remain at no liability whatsoever for or in connection with the goods.

-(c) The following types of shipments will not be handled by the Company under any circumstance: Contraband or illegal substances; firearms or ammunition; explosive, chemical or noxious goods; livestock or plants.
+(c) The following types of shipments will not be handled by the Company under any circumstance: Contraband or illegal substances; firearms or ammunition; explosive, chemical or noxious goods; livestock, plants or biological goods.

 The act of consigning items of these types to Company which are willfully disguised by the shipper, acting with or without knowledge of the customer, shall entitle Company to recover any and all costs for fines, penalties, legal fees, damage to Company’s equipment and/or personal injury and compensation to Company’s employees.
 The Customer also shall be liable for and indemnify the Company against all loss or damage to other property or persons caused by said goods.
 The Company is at liberty to dispose of any items consigned with or associated with said goods at any time and place deemed appropriate by the Company with disposal charges billable to the customer.

 12. Subcontracting: Company may subcontract the performance of any services to Third Parties (“Subcontractors”).
 Company shall not be liable or responsible for any negligence, malpractice, fault, errors or omissions in the performance of Services by any Subcontractor.